StanJulia/Stan.jl/README.md

 ```
 Notice that in this example 7 variables are read in but only 3 are used for diagnostics and posterior inference.
 In some cases Stan can monitor 100s or even 1000s of variables in which case it might be better to use the monitors keyword argument to stan(), see the next section for more details.

-The following diagnostics and Gadfly based plot functions from Mamba.jl are available:
+The following diagnostics and Gadfly based plot functions (all from Mamba.jl) are available:
 ```
 println("Brooks, Gelman and Rubin Convergence Diagnostic") try